Reduced relaxed micromorphic modeling of harmonically loaded metamaterial plates: investigating boundary effects in finite-size structures: The relaxed micromorphic model: a reduced version for dynamics

 \subsection{Identification of the enriched model parameters via dispersion curves fitting}

 In this section we briefly present the reduced relaxed micromorphic parameters identification procedure that is done by the means of fitting the dispersion curves.
-On one hand, the dispersion curves (Fig.~\ref{fig:Collet_DC}) of the microstructured material are obtained with a classical Bloch-Floquet analysis performed on any unit cell of the two in Fig.~\ref{fig:unit_cell} by using \comsol.
-The two unit cells, which we will name $\alpha$ (\textit{left}) and $\beta$ (\textit{right}), give rise to the same dispersion curves since a Bloch-Floquet analysis employs periodic boundary conditions, thus mimicking an infinite domain and the two unit cells shown in Fig.~\ref{fig:unit_cell} are equivalent in the sense that they give rise to the same infinite microstructured material.
+On one hand, the dispersion curves (Fig.~\ref{fig:Collet_DC}) of the microstructured material are obtained with a classical Bloch-Floquet analysis performed on any unit cell of the two in Fig.~\ref{fig:unit_cell} by using \comsol.\footnote{The choice of this unit cell is related to the fact that it is the most recent one for which a successful fitting of the RRMM was achieved.
+Indeed, the RRMM has proven to be successful to describe the response of different tetragonal unit cells and it is not limited to this special case.
+However, since it is always necessary a preliminary work to perform the reduced relaxed micromorphic model fitting and since we are here interested to study the effect of different cuts in view of gathering better understanding on the effect of boundary conditions on the overall metamaterial’s response, we opt for the use of this specific unit cell.} The two unit cells, which we will name $\alpha$ (\textit{left}) and $\beta$ (\textit{right}), give rise to the same dispersion curves since a Bloch-Floquet analysis employs periodic boundary conditions, thus mimicking an infinite domain and the two unit cells shown in Fig.~\ref{fig:unit_cell} are equivalent in the sense that they give rise to the same infinite microstructured material.
 On the other hand, dispersion curves for the reduced relaxed micromorphic model are obtained analytically by finding the non trivial solution of the homogeneous equilibrium equations (\ref{eq:equi_equa_RRMM}) under a plane-wave ansatz (for more details see \cite{voss2023modeling}).
 The number of independent parameters in the reduced relaxed micromorphic model is 16: 8 of them can be analytically evaluated or analytically related to the other parameters, while the remaining 8 are obtained with an error minimization procedure so that the dispersion curves issued via the reduced relaxed micromorphic model are the closest possible to those issued via Bloch-Floquet analysis (see Fig.~\ref{fig:Collet_DC}).
-The parameters with an analytical expression are
+The parameters with an analytical expression are\footnote{As proved in previous papers, when considering the full relaxed micromorphic model in the static case, rigorous homogenization formula relating the micromorphic coefficient to the macro Cauchy limit can be derived when letting the static characteristic length tend to zero (see \cite{d2020effective}).
+We recall here these formulas relating the micromorphic coefficients to the ones associated with the macroscopic Cauchy limit.}

 where $A_{\rm Ti}$ and $A_{\rm tot}$ are respectively the area of Titanium and the total area (including the voids) of the unit cell, $\omega_{\rm p}$, $\omega_{\rm r}$, $\omega_{s}$, and $\omega_{ss}$ are the cut-off frequencies, namely the frequencies for a vanishing wavenumber $k=0$, $\kappa_{\rm Macro}$, $\mu_{\rm Macro}$, and $\mu_{\rm Macro}^*$ are the \textit{macro-parameters}, which represent the stiffness of the microstructured material for the long-wavelength limit and can be obtained thanks to the relations of the slope (wave speed) for $k=0$ of the acoustic branches of the dispersion curves (or with classical static test with periodic boundary conditions), while $L_{\rm c}$ is the length of the side of the unit cell, i.e. $L_{\rm c}=0.02$ m.